 The band upgraded its recording equipment, which had the effect of lessening the need to record so many collective live takes and edit the results so heavily.
 Influences shifted some, with more reggae and highlife showing through in the music.
-The band’s biggest commercial success came in the later years, with their only regional “hit” single, “I Want More.”
+The band’s biggest commercial success came in the later years, via their only regional “hit” single, “I Want More.”
 Two new members joined.
 Original member Holger Czukay left at the end of 1977.
-His departure was partly due to improved equipment lessening the need for his tape editing skills, complaints about his bass playing (leading to his complete replacement on that instrument by Gee), and, finally, a confrontation with Irmin over disclosure of an extra-marital affair.
+His departure was partly due to improved equipment lessening the need for his tape editing skills, complaints about his bass playing (leading to his complete replacement on that instrument by Rosko Gee), and, finally, a confrontation with Irmin over disclosure of an extra-marital affair.
 This last bit seems to have played a decisive role.
-Czukay informed Irmin’s wife Hildegard about his infidelities, which was quite understandable because she was CAN’s manager at the time and Irmin was in a way insisting that Czukay and the other band members conspire with him against their manager.
+Czukay informed Irmin’s wife Hildegard about Irmin’s infidelities, which was quite understandable because she was CAN’s manager at the time and Irmin was in a way insisting that Czukay and the other band members conspire with him against their manager.
 John “Johnny Rotten” Lydon sought to join as a new singer, but the band was already in the process of breaking up.
-CAN split in 1979.
-They reunited for a comeback album in the late 1980s, and sporadically for a few one-off songs and concerts.
+CAN formally split in 1979.
+They reunited for a comeback album in the late 1980s, and sporadically for a few one-off songs and concerts later on.
 Members embarked on other musical projects, with Irmin returning to soundtrack work, Holger launching a solo career, Michael building his own home studio Outer Space, and Jaki doing session work and creating his Phantom Band.
 Malcolm Mooney worked as an art teacher and visual artist in the United States, and was directly involved in reunion efforts.
 Damo eventually returned to music, launching a never-ending tour with pick-up bands around the world (he expressed little interest in looking back on his time with CAN).

 Release Notes: Available on CD, vinyl and digitally; “Hunters & Collectors” / “Vernal Equinox” released as a single.